clementolive/project_2/README.md

 # OlympicGamesStarter

+This application presents data about Olympic games from several countries.
+A general Piechart displays total medals per country, and the user can get more specific information by clicking on a country.
+There, a line charts presents all the medals won over time by a specific country.
+The total number of athletes and participations is also displayed.

+This application is responsive with the Bootstrap CSS framework.
+I can be run on a smartphone.

+## Tools

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

 Don't forget to install your node_modules before starting (`npm install`).